EnouenJ/mode-attributing-hierarchy/README.md

-# Mode-Attributing Hierarchy for Generation of Tabular Data
+# Mode-Attributing Hierarchy for Generating Tabular Data

 This is the code for training the higher-order energy based models based on Mahgenta